- Member, NIE Staff Welfare Committee (NIE SWC)

-- Coordinator, Public Relations and Student Activities
+- Chair, Public Relations Committee

 Dr. Chung joined the National Institute of Education (NIE), Nanyang Technological University (NTU), Singapore as a member of the faculty in the field of sociology of sport in

 2013.
 He initially joined the NIE/NTU as the first postdoctoral fellow for Physical Education and Sport Science (PESS), conducted a research

 that was funded by the National Research Foundation of Korea (NRF), and